anudua26/Banking-Project---predictive-modelling-in-R/README.md

 KS score for test data should come out to be more than 0.47

-My R script for this project as below:
+SCRIPT:  R code for this project is as below:

 setwd("C:/Users/Anupam/Desktop/Data")
 getwd()